How far is the race?

 There is a strict entry limit.
 Once the event gets down to the last places we'll endeavor to make people aware through social media and emails (join the mailing list here

 ).
 Once the event is full a waiting list will be created.
 This will be available through the normal entry site.

 have to pay to park (£3.00 at the time of writing).
-This money goes directly to the Forestry Commission, it's a great space that needs money and this is their main revenue stream.
+This money goes directly to the country park, it's a great space that needs money and this is their main revenue stream.
 That said, be a hero and car share, save money and the world!

-Permission for this event has been obtained from the Forestry Commission
+Permission for this event has been obtained from Anglian Water and Northamptonshire County Council

 TRA licence number

 Frequently asked questions